 For that’s important to:

-In addition, Toshiba’s new lamp is manufactured with patented technology enabling omnidirectional light distribution that is similar to an incandescent lamp.
-The lamp is also dimmable and comes in 2700K and 4000K color temperatures.
+In addition, Toshiba’s new lamp is manufactured with patented technology.
+I mean technology enabling omnidirectional light distribution.
+For that’s similar more importantly to an incandescent lamp.
+The lamp is also dimmable.
+For it most interestingly comes in 2700K and 4000K color temperatures.

 For these LED lamps really do offer everyone the best of all worlds.

 Manufactured to ENERGY STAR® performance levels and undergoing ENERGY STAR® testing now.
 For Toshiba’s LED light bulb lasts up to 40 times longer than incandescent lamps.
 Most importantly and reduces energy use by more than 75 percent.
 The lamp features a 450-lumen output.
 In addition it reaches full brightness instantly.
 More importantly, it contains no mercury or lead.

 “With Toshiba’s LED lighting, you also get everything you could want in a lamp.
 For that was said by Peter DallePezze.
 For Peter is the Vice President of Marketing and Product Development, Toshiba International Corporation LED Lighting Systems Division.

 The A19 lamp is also backed by Toshiba’s 120-year history in lighting.
 Moreover its deep commitment to the technology.
 Now Toshiba is dedicated to creating high quality light.
 All the while keeping energy consumption low.

 To demonstrate this commitment and reinforce the idea that LED technology is the future of lighting, Toshiba abandoned production of incandescent light bulbs in March 2010 and is the first major lighting manufacturer to proactively discontinue the production.